 Who Should Consider Long-Term Care Insurance?

 Individuals over the age of 50 that are relatively healthy and have assets worth protecting should consider LTC insurance.
-Additionally, individuals who have a family history of Alzheimer’s, Parkinson’s, cancer, and simply longevity should discuss this form of insurance with a financial consultant.
+Additionally, individuals who have a family history of Alzheimer’s, Parkinson’s, cancer, and simply longevity should discuss this form of insurance with a financial professional.

 The average age a person lives to is constantly increasing.
 However, Medicare doesn’t provide long term care.
 It provides care for a maximum of 100 days and only if the care is following a hospital stay.
 Medicaid doesn’t allow a choice of facilities and is only available after a full spend down.
 Medicaid is basically a form of welfare, and the designated Medicaid facilities may not be where you would want your parents to stay or live.